ALgosZen/data-pipeline-m-project/README.md

 4. code will load CSV file to mySQL db. rerun deleting records on safe mode for any issues.

-5. code will display select query output as follows
+5. code will display select query output as follows.

  Here are the most popular tickets in the past month: